pokycoin/pokycoin/README.md

 out collectively by the network.
 Pokycoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Pokycoin Core software, see https://pokycoin.org

 License
 -------